Robert-Cunningham/yeet-rs/README.md

 ## FAQ

-### Why use `yeet` instead of `sudo kill -9 $(sudo lsof -t -i:3000)`?
+### Why yeet instead of `sudo kill -9 $(sudo lsof -t -i:3000)`?
-Nope, you should probably use that instead.
+You should probably use that other command instead.
 But if you're lazy and can't remember it without stack exchange, `yeet` will get the job done.

-### Why is yeet written in Rust?
+### Why would I ever use yeet?
 Shouldn't this be like a two line shell script?
 Yes.

+### Why would I ever use yeet?
+Can't I just alias that lsof command instead?
+Yes.

+### Why is yeet written in Rust?
+Wouldn't $OTHER_LANGUAGE be better?
+Yes.

-### Aren't you a horrible person for piping curl into sudo sh?
+### Aren't you a horrible person for suggesting that anyone pipe curl into sudo sh?
 Yes.

 ### Does yeet support any other options?